What is OHS?

 How will my eye doctor check for OHS?

-To find out if you have OHS, eye doctors will start by looking for 2 things:
+To find out if you have OHS, eye doctors will do a dilated eye exam to look for 2 things:

 - Scars in the back of the eye

 - Swelling in the retina (light-sensitive layer of tissue in the back of the eye)